Blog/9 min read/Updated 2026-05-14

 SS304 vs SS316 Pump Selection

-SS304 vs SS316 Pump Selection explained for Karnataka industrial buyers.
-Learn selection factors, failure modes, maintenance checks, and when to ask FlowCore for pump engineering support.
+SS304 vs SS316 Pump Selection — practical engineering guidance for Karnataka industrial buyers.
+Selection factors, failure diagnosis, maintenance checks, and when to ask FlowCore for pump support.

 Most SS304 vs SS316 pump problems that reach our service team were created at the selection stage, not during operation.
 The pump was oversized, or the suction layout was wrong, or the material was specified without checking the water chemistry.

-This guide covers stainless material choice for RO, coastal, chemical, and treated water duty.
-The aim is to give a consultant, facility manager, or plant engineer enough context to ask the right questions before specifying or ordering.
+This covers stainless material choice for RO, coastal, chemical, and treated water duty.
+The aim is to give a consultant, plant engineer, or facility team enough technical context to ask the right questions before specifying or ordering.

 Quick Answer